kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 NOTE: Deprecated formats (`GroupPolicies` array or nested `Policies.Groups`) still load with a warning; migrate to `GroupRoles.Policies` for forward compatibility.

 ## Step 11 — Apply changes (remove -WhatIf)

+> **Safety Note:** By default the orchestrator operates in **delta** mode.
+That means it will create or update the assignments/policies you declare but it will **not delete** existing assignments that are absent from the config.
+Only new (or changed) items are acted on, so there is no risk of breaking existing access at this step.
+Destructive cleanup requires explicitly running Step 13 with `-Mode initial` (and ideally a prior `-WhatIf`).

 Apply policies